 2026 MLB Free Agent WAR Projections: Tucker, Bichette, Bellinger Analysis

-Let's examine each player through the lens of advanced metrics and project their 2026 contributions.
+Let's examine each player through the lens of advanced metrics and project their 2026 contributions with their new teams.

 Kyle Tucker remains the crown jewel of this free agent class, and for good reason.
 His combination of elite bat-to-ball skills, plus power, and gold-glove caliber defense in right field makes him one of the most complete players in baseball.
 The concern, of course, is health - Tucker missed significant time in 2025 due to a shin injury that limited him to just 78 games.